BenHND/react-demo-app/README.md

 1. Run `yarn start` in one terminal
 2. Open http://localhost:3000 in a browser
-3. Run `yarn start` in one terminal for running server (server port: 9876)
+3. Run `yarn start` in one terminal for running server

 For production